paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 `AskowlDecoupler` uses this technology.
 The implementation only activates for installed external packages.

 #### Pre/Post Process Build
 When building for different platforms, it is often necessary to tweak native configurations either before or after the build.
-All the tweaks are optional.
 Look to ***Askowl-Lib/Resources/PostProcessBuildDefault*** in the Unity Editor for the options you can change.
 ##### Pre-Process Build
 ###### Android - Enable Multidex
 Almost any Unity3D game of any size will have over 64,000 public methods.
 I know, this sounds crazy.
 It's all those packages you have imported.
 You could enable ***Proguard***.
 Apart from obfuscating your app it also tries to remove all the functions not called.
 It is not automatic since it cannot deal with reflection.
 Multidex does not have that problem, but makes your app larger.